awn3/CS1660FinalProj/README.md

 # CS1660FinalProj
 Mapreduce.
 Inverted Index

-Link to Demo & Code walk-through https://pitt-my.sharepoint.com/:v:/g/personal/awn10_pitt_edu/EcTZ-_rz_ZVNpYvwa9ZpPkkB-7hJ6obJ3mSiv6EjmVY0Hg (this is a public link that anyone with a Pitt account can view.
+Link to Demo & Code walk-through: https://pitt-my.sharepoint.com/:v:/g/personal/awn10_pitt_edu/EcTZ-_rz_ZVNpYvwa9ZpPkkB-7hJ6obJ3mSiv6EjmVY0Hg

+(this is a public link that anyone with a Pitt account can view.
 I have also added Dr. Farag individually to the permissions)

 Docker Image: